 Want to know where to live in Cologne, where to stay in Cologne, or where you’ll find the best neighborhoods in Cologne?
 In this speedy guide, reliable ol’ Homelike has brought you juicy details on everything you need to know…

 Unfairly overshadowed by Munich and Berlin, Cologne is a surprisingly brilliant place to live.
-In the city, you get stunning architecture, friendly locals, a colossal cathedral, the iconic Carnival, and one of Germanys’ most liberal, laid-back places.
-It’s also one of Germany’s greenest cities, with lots of parks, ponds, and city-center escapes.
+In the city, you get stunning architecture, friendly locals, a colossal cathedral, the iconic Carnival, and one of Germany’s most liberal, laid-back places.
+It’s also one of the greenest cities in Germany, with lots of parks, ponds, and city-center escapes.

 And because it’s not as busy as some of the nation’s bigger cities, you get lower prices, fewer tourists, and more authentic insights and experiences.

 In short, Cologne is a great place to live, it’s a brilliant choice for a relocation, and it’s swiftly becoming a pretty popular place for expats from around the world.

 But it’s bigger than most people realize.
 The 4th-largest city in Germany, Cologne has a population of around 1.1 million people (in the central stretch alone), and a massive number of neighborhoods.
 And these neighborhoods aren’t all made equal—all of Cologne’s districts are distinctly different from one another.

 So in this handy guide, we’ve covered the ten best places to live in Cologne.
 We’ve included:

 No matter why you’re moving, what you’re looking for, and what type of atmosphere you like, there’ll be a perfect place on this list—if you want to know where to live in Cologne, we’ve got you covered.